How does the calculator work?

 - TBM counts towards payload, so if you have say a 3000kg GVM, car weighs 2750kg ready to tow, and TBM is 250kg, then you’re up to 3000kg GVM.

-- The heaviest trailer you can tow might be limited by GVM, GCM or max tow…whichever comes first!
+- The heaviest trailer you can tow might be limited by GVM, GCM, maximum braked tow or the rear axle load limit…whichever comes first!
+So there are multiple calculations done to see which limit is reached first.

 - There’s no units marked (kg or lb) as the calculations are the same.